baltanlaboratories/EEG-Kiss/README.md

 Thus two lines of code were commented in OSC.py in 'addMsgHandler'.
 .
 MuseDirect sends out OSC messages with doubles.
 OSC.py did not support receiving doubles (only floats, ints, string.. etc.).
 Thus I added '_readDouble'.

 ### Muse Direct ###

 Send to UDP localhost:7001 for the first muse headset, and localhost:7002 for the second muse headset.
+See an example of the Muse Direct settings in 'MuseDirectSettingsExample.png'

 ### Who do I talk to? ###